Kaire, Punjab

 Kaire is a village in Barnala district in the Indian state of Punjab.
 It is a very small village with a total population of 1641 inhabitants in the East Punjab.
 The village has a local school (which instructs up to 12th class), a veterinary hospital, a water tank, and a grain market.
-The village 15km away from the Barnala district.
+The village 15 km away from the Barnala district.